eswat2/gt-sports/README.md

 # gt-sports

-A prototype GraphQL & REST server which uses the cars from GT Sports (video game).
+A prototype GraphQL server which uses the cars from GT Sports (video game).
 A technology demonstration leveraging the node microservices model provided by ZEIT Now.

+Underneath, the resolvers use 2 different mock servers:

+- [mock-gts][mock-gts] - _a simple REST server with GTS data_
+- [mock-x43][mock-x43] - _a simple REST server with mock apis_

 ## dev